-Please find below a list of frequently asked questions and answers regarding residence permits for foreign employees in Germany:
+Please find below a list of frequently asked questions and answers regarding residence permits for non-German employees in Germany:

-What are the legal requirements for a permit under § 18 of the German Residence Act?
+What are the legal requirements for a residence permit under § 18 of the German Residence Act?

 - A concrete job offer or an employment contract